 Weimaraner Lab Characteristics

-The Weimaraner x Labrador will take on the characteristics of its parent breeds – but as with any mix, the results may vary.
+The Weimaraner Labrador mix will take on the characteristics of its parent breeds – but as with any mix, the results may vary.

 You could assume that a Weimaraner Black Lab mix would fall in a similar weight and height class based on these figures.
 However, in reality they could be at the Lab minimum or Weimaraner maximum.